-- Prior to issuing them a second scratch card, make sure students turn in their completed card and money envelope.
+- Before issuing them a second scratch card, ensure students turn in their completed card and money envelope.

-- For donors who may want to give a larger donation and write a check, make sure they are written out to your organization.
+- For donors who may want to donate more significantly and write a check, ensure they are written out to your organization.

-- Once all of the dots are scratched, each scratch card has the potential to raise $100.
+- Once the dots are scratched, each scratch card can potentially raise $100.
 Make sure your students are reminded of this.

 Here's one final suggestion.
-You can make collection even easier by assigning two money turn-in dates during your sale.
-To keep track of money that has been collected for each seller and what amount is still outstanding, you’ll receive a participation form that you can use.
-Have each seller put their name phone number and email address on the form before handing out any scratch cards.
+You can make the collection even easier by assigning two money turn-in dates during your sale.
+To keep track of money collected for each seller and what amount is still outstanding, you'll receive a participation form that you can use.
+Have each seller put their name, phone number, and email address on the form before handing out any scratch cards.